Best Online Mechanical Engineering Degree Programs

 What Can You Do With an Online Mechanical Engineering Degree?

 How much you make as a mechanical engineer will vary depending on your experience and location.
-For example, mechanical engineers in New Mexico earned a median salary of $120,390 per year in 2021, whereas those in Montana earned just $75,230.
+For example, mechanical engineers in New Mexico earned a median salary of $141,490 in 2024, whereas those in Arkansas earned just $78,570.

 Job responsibilities for mechanical engineers typically include investigating engineering problems, designing prototypes, and analyzing test results.
 These engineers develop products like cars, HVAC systems, and robots.

-You can advance your mechanical engineering career by earning a master's degree or getting licensed.
+You can advance your career by earning a master’s in mechanical engineering or by getting licensed.
 A professional engineering license prepares you for leadership and advanced technical roles and allows you to sell engineering services to the public.

 Frequently Asked Questions About Mechanical Engineering Degrees and Jobs